A convergence study of SGD-type methods for stochastic optimization: Introduction

 where $\beta_k=\mu_k\alpha_k$ and $\mu_k>0$ is the damping parameter.
 We consider the form \eqref{eq:mSGD2} instead of \eqref{eq:mSGD} mainly because it has a better connection to the continuous time limit.

 The main predominant contributions of this paper are as follows.

-$~~~~\bullet$ \textit{Convergence of vSGD.} We investigate the convergent analysis of vSGD with different setup on the assumptions on noise and step size.
-Compared with the assumptions of the previous article regarding the step size $\{\alpha_k\}$, such as $\sum \alpha_k = \infty$ and $\sum \alpha_k^2 < \infty$ \citep{Bertsekas00} for convex problem, we relieve the conditions on $\{\alpha_k\}$ and do not need $f(x)$ to be strongly convex.
+$~~~~\bullet$ \textit{Convergence of vSGD.} We investigate the convergent analysis of vSGD with different {setups} on the assumptions on noise and step size.
+Compared with the assumptions of the previous article regarding the step size $\{\alpha_k\}$, such as $\sum \alpha_k = \infty$ and $\sum \alpha_k^2 < \infty$ \cite{Bertsekas00} for convex problem, we relieve the conditions on $\{\alpha_k\}$ and do not need $f(x)$ to be strongly convex.

 $~~~~\bullet$ \textit{Convergence of mSGD and NaSGD.} For mSGD, this part is classified into two cases: the case with constant damping $\mu_k\equiv\tilde{\mu}$, or the case with vanishing damping $\mu_k\rightarrow 0$.
 Taking advantage of the Lyapunov function technique, we can show the convergent results for both cases.
-Unlike the previous convergence analysis \cite{gitman2019understanding}, which requires the gradient to be bounded, we assume that $f(x)$ in (\ref{eq:opt1}) is $L$-smooth: there exists $L > 0$, such that \be \forall x,y\in \mathbb{R}^d, \quad \|\nabla f(x) - \nabla f(y) \| \le L \| x - y \|, \ee which extends the bounded gradient limitation to a certain extent.
+Unlike the previous convergence analysis \cite{gitman2019understanding}, which requires the gradient to be bounded, we assume that $f(x)$ in (\ref{eq:opt1}) is $L$-smooth: there exists $L > 0$, such that

+which extends the bounded gradient limitation to a certain extent.
 For NaSGD, its stationary convergence bound was studied in \cite{NASGDB} when the learning rates are constant, which limits its application in practical problems.
-Here, we show the convergent results under $L$-smooth (\ref{eq:L-smooth}) and a more general learning rates conditions.
+Here, we show the convergent results under $L$-smooth (\ref{eq:L-smooth}) and more general learning rates conditions.

-$~~~~\bullet$ \textit{Convergence of the time average $x_k$.} Similar to \cite{sebbouh2021almost, li2022revisiting}, we consider the time averaged SGD
+$~~~~\bullet$ \textit{Convergence of the time average $x_k$.} Similar to {\cite{ASSGD, li2022revisiting}}, we consider the time averaged SGD

-which is an analogy of the continuous form $\int_0^T x(t)dt /T$, where $T$ is the summation of step size.
+which is an analogy of the continuous form $\int_0^T x(t)dt /T$, where $T$ is the summation of step size. {Compared with the analysis in \cite{gitman2019understanding}, we extend the bounded gradient limitation of $f(x)$ to $L$-smooth (\ref{eq:L-smooth}).}

 The rest of this paper is organized as follows.
 We will prove the convergence of the vSGD, mSGD and NaSGD, and the average $\bar{x}_n$ in Sections \ref{sec:sgd}, \ref{sec:msgd} and \ref{sec:average}, respectively.
 Finally, we make the conclusion.
 In the remainder of this paper, we will use $C$ as a $O(1)$ positive constant in different estimates, the value of which may vary in different places.